webkul/qloapps_docker/README.md

 4. Your last command will provide you a unique hash_value or container_ID which is linked with your running container.

-5. Now you need to know your mysql credentials for that run "docker logs container_ID".
+5. Now you need to know your mysql credentials for that run "docker logs container_ID", you can also find out your docker container_ID by running command "docker ps"

 6. After getting your Mysql credentials open your qloapps on your Host system browser "http://your_host_system_ip".